awslabs/aws-iot-device-client/README.md

 ```

 ## Device Defender Feature
 The Device Defender feature within the AWS IoT Device Client publishes [device-side metrics](https://docs.aws.amazon.com/iot/latest/developerguide/detect-device-side-metrics.html) about the device to the cloud.
-A user can then use the cloud-side service to identify unusual behavior that might indicate a compromised device by monitoring the behavior of your devices.
+You can then use the cloud-side service to identify unusual behavior that might indicate a compromised device by monitoring the behavior of your devices.

 To get started with the feature you'll only need to configure the following variables in your config file.
 (*These can also be configured from the command line*)